HeinrichHartmann/svc/README.md

 ### DNS

+The configuration now relies on AWS services for [DNS](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones#ListRecordSets/Z01776191I9YNA03Q8DIE) and PKI.

+All required AWS configuration is managed using terraform located in `/infra/aws`.

+- DNS records for `*.heinrichhartmann.net` point to the "svc" node inside the tailscale network.
+- DNS records for `*.lan.heinrichhartmann.net` point to the "svc" node inside the local netowrk.
+- Known hosts in the tailscale network are exposed under `$host.ts.heinrichhartmann.net` (requires manual updates)

-Earlier version of this repository had self-hosted DHCP, DNS and PKI (Private Key Infrastructure for https certificates) included in the config.
+**Learnings.** Earlier version of this repository had self-hosted DHCP, DNS and PKI (Private Key Infrastructure for https certificates) included in the config.
 This has the obvious drawback that all clients have to install a self-signed certificate.
 But even once this is done, there are more difficulties caused by various clients